BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

   In the same vein, modders who create a custom NPCs, can also just as much blacklist them individually if they want to.

-# 2 Whitelisting Guides
+# 2. How to Whitelist when you already have some modding experience.

 > Do you learn information better by trying things out yourself?
 > Download the [**Example race mod with BG3SX support** or the **Example race mod with optional BG3SX addon**](https://www.nexusmods.com/baldursgate3/mods/14435?tab=description) to see what a correct implementation looks like.
 {.is-info}

-## 2.1 How to Whitelist when you already have some modding experience.

   The following section shortly explain how to *Whitelist*/*Blacklist* your race or character when you already know the basics of creating a workspace and finding tags.
 If you need a detailed explanation, jump to [INSERT DETAILED EXPLANATION LINK HERE]#